Lat Phrao district: Administration

-District council
+District council & local politics

 The district council for Lat Phrao has seven members, who each serve four-year terms.
 Elections were last held on 30 April 2006.
 The results were seven seats for the Thai Rak Thai Party.

+Following the 2014 coup d'état by the National Council for Peace and Order (NCPO), the military government abolished the office of the district council member (locally known as Sor Khor), leaving only members of the Bangkok Metropolitan Council (BMC).
+In the 2026 Bangkok Metropolitan Council election, which was held concurrently with the Bangkok gubernatorial election, the winner in Lat Phrao district was Ratchaya Phengsuk of the People's Party.